thaynaradelima/thaynaradelima.github.io/Publications.md

 * T.A. de Lima, A.L.
 Galdino, B.B.
 O. Ribeiro, M. Ayala-Rincón. *A Formalization of the General Theory of Quaternions*, Accepted for publication in Proceedings ITP 2024.
 Tbilisi, Georgia.

-* L. A.  da Silveira, T. A. de Lima, M. Ayala-Rincón. *On Reconfiguring Heterogeneous Parallel Island Models*.
-Accepted for publication in Swarm and Evolutionary Computation.[doi](https://doi.org/10.1016/j.swevo.2024.101624).

 * F.F.
 Serrano Suárez, M. Ayala-Rincón, T.A. de Lima. *Combinatorial Applications of the Compactness Theorem*.
 Submitted to Journal of Automated Reasoning.

 ## Published works

 ### 2024

+* * L. A.  da Silveira, T. A. de Lima, M. Ayala-Rincón. *On Reconfiguring Heterogeneous Parallel Island Models*, Swarm and Evolutionary Computation.[doi](https://doi.org/10.1016/j.swevo.2024.101624).

 * T.A. de Lima, A.B.
 Avelar, A.L.
 Galdino, M. Ayala-Rincón. *Formalizing Factorization on Euclidean Domains and Abstract Euclidean Algorithms*, In Proceedings LSFA 2023.
 EPTCS 402, 2024, pp. 18-33. [doi](https://doi.org/10.4204/EPTCS.402.5).